IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 The directory structure is still something that we have yet to "predefine", so let's do that next.
 The directory structure of a Role contains directories such as defaults, vars, tasks, files, templates, meta, and handlers — these are all "expected" directories (we can make use of all of them or only a subset) that Ansible Roles must be patterned against.
 Each directory must contain a **main.yml** file which provides the relevant content needed by Ansible to execute a Playbook.
 Let's examine the purpose of each directory type, in turn:

-- defaults: Contains default variables for the Role; variables by default have the lowest priority, so they are easy to override.
+- **defaults**: Contains default variables for the Role; variables by default have the lowest priority, so they are easy to override.

-- vars: Contains variables for the Role; variables in vars have a higher priority than 'default' variables.
+- **vars**: Contains variables for the Role; variables in vars have a higher priority than 'default' variables.

-- tasks: Contains the main list of steps to be executed by the Role.
+- **tasks**: Contains the main list of steps to be executed by the Role.

-- files: Contains files which must be copied over to the remote host.
+- **files**: Contains files which must be copied over to the remote host.

-- templates: Contains file templates that support modifications from the Role; in our example, we will use the Jinja2 templating language for creating templates.
+- **templates**: Contains file templates that support modifications from the Role; in our example, we will use the Jinja2 templating language for creating templates.

-- meta: Contains metadata for the Role, including the author, supported platforms, and dependencies.
+- **meta**: Contains metadata for the Role, including the author, supported platforms, and dependencies.

-- handlers: Contains handlers which can be invoked by "notify" directives; these are associated with the service.
+- **handlers**: Contains handlers which can be invoked by "notify" directives; these are associated with the service.

-Ansible supports variables that can be used to store values that can then be reused throughout files in an Ansible project.
+Ansible supports **variables** that can be used to store values that can then be reused throughout files in an Ansible project.
 This can simplify the creation and maintenance of a project and reduce the number of errors.
 Variables provide a convenient way to manage dynamic values for a given environment in your Ansible project.
 Examples of values that variables might contain include:

 - Users to create